-Fully realizing the potential of broadband and ensuring technology equity for all requires an understanding of the digital divide and a strategy to ensure full deployment and adoption.
-It is more than just computer ownership or Internet nearby.
+Fully realizing the potential of broadband and technology equity for all requires an understanding of the digital divide and a strategy to ensure full deployment and adoption.
+It's more than just computer ownership or access to Internet nearby.
 Digital Inclusion encompasses three areas: Access, technology literacy, and relevant content and services.
 Inclusion seeks equity for all residents, as well as small businesses and community-based (non-profit) organizations.
 The three areas include these components:

 - Connectivity to the Internet